 Protection of agricultural lands and encouragement of a diversity of agricultural activities is important for the M.D. and the City.
-Agricultural land located within the IDP area, designated "Agricultural" as shown on Map 3, should be protected where possible and premature development of agricultural land should be avoided.
+Agricultural land located within the IDP area, designated as "Agricultural" on Map 3, should be protected where possible and premature development of agricultural land should be avoided.

-2.8.1 Agricultural Land Protection (was 4.5.1)
+2.8.1 Agricultural Land Protection